The Best Questions for a Field Service Engineer Interview

 No pressure.

-Your engineers are on the front line with customers all day, so it’s essential that they be able to present themselves well, handle difficult customer situations, work independently, and think on their feet.
+Your engineers are on the front line with customers all day, so it’s essential that they be able to present themselves well, break bad news to customers, work independently, and think on their feet.

 So what questions will help you figure out if a candidate is perfect for your business?